-Cities for Refugees (C4R) kick-off meeting
+Cities for Refugees (C4R) kick-off meeting, Zagreb.

 From April 19th to 21st we gathered in Zagreb for the kick-off meeting of the #Cities4Refugees project.
 During 2023/2024 we’ll be exchanging on practices of local governments and civil society organizations, articulating a better horizon for the reception and protection of refugees and migrants from the local perspective, while aiming at projecting IASH as a political actor and our collaboration as a dual network of civil society and institutional actors, namely city governments.

 City representatives of our host Zagreb, Villeurbanne, Berlin, and Munich as an IASH guest shared interesting presentations on the achievements, current situation and challenges in their municipalities as well as their vision for the future, followed by an input from Open Arms on the reality at sea and causes of forced migration.
 The discussion was enriched by a panel with one organization of our consortium Solidarity City Zagreb, and by the Center for Peace Studies Zagreb on the situation on the ground in Croatia from the perspective of civil society organizations.
 A reflection on the transnational relations between people on the move and CSOs from Croatia, Bosnia-Hezergovina and Serbia as a reality check and source of inspiration for the improvement of inter-municipal cooperation in the region.
 The meeting was closed with a visit to the amazing Women-to-Women project, a source of community building for many people on the move in the Croatian capital.